paul-clavier/chapter-s-out/README.md

 ```

 ### Launch one shot
 This script will enable you to run locally the script without the cron.
-You should provide an env variable CHAPTER for the chapter you aime to fetch.
+You should provide an env variable `CHAPTER` for the chapter you aim to fetch.
 ```
 CHAPTER=<chapter> node index-one-shot.js
 ```

-# Deployment
+### Production

-Deployed with Docker thanks to [Render](https://dashboard.render.com/)
+This app is live in production thanks to [fly](fly.io) following the docker deployment procedure [here](https://fly.io/docs/languages-and-frameworks/dockerfile/)